 Spanish belongs to a family of Indo-European and Romance languages, and as such, English speakers will understand much vocabulary through words that sound similar and have the same meanings.

 Acquiring Spanish language skills will enable you to pursue a range of career paths that include international trade and commerce, diplomatic corps and education.

 You can study Spanish as a major in the Bachelor of International Studies (Languages) or as an elective in any course.

 The following Higher Education 12 credit point subjects are offered for both undergraduate and postgraduate students.
 The course guides provide full details including subject descriptions, pre-requisites (if any), learning outcomes, learning activities and assessments:

 Explore our Frequently Asked Questions to learn more about languages at RMIT.

 All new students undertaking Spanish language subjects with some prior knowledge of the language need to sit a placement test.

-The placement test, for those with previous knowledge of the language, takes place at least two weeks before semester commences.
-It consists of grammar questions, increasing in difficulty, short-answer questions and a couple of written paragraphs.
+The test takes place at least two weeks before semester commences.
+It consists of grammar questions, short-answer questions and written paragraphs.
 Speaking and listening are tested face to face.